Join Our eNewsletter!

-“A minimum of six servings of fruits and vegetables daily is recommended to get adequate vitamins, minerals, fiber and antioxidants – all things we need for a healthy immune system,” says Ronda Elsenbrook, a registered dietitian in Nutritional Services at Kelsey-Seybold Clinic.
-“Adding more fruit and vegetables of any kind to your diet can help improve your general health.”
+"A minimum of six servings of fruits and vegetables daily is recommended to get adequate vitamins, minerals, fiber, and antioxidants - all things we need for a healthy immune system," she explains.
+"Adding more fruit and vegetables of any kind to your diet can help improve your general health."

 The following are some foods that can help you maintain a well-balanced diet:

-- Foods rich in vitamin C such as berries, broccoli, Brussels sprouts, cantaloupe, cauliflower, grapefruit, honeydew, kale, kiwi, mangoes, nectarines, orange, papaya, red, green or yellow peppers, snow peas, sweet potato, strawberries, and tomatoes.
+- Foods rich in vitamin C such as berries, broccoli, Brussels sprouts, cantaloupe, cauliflower, grapefruit, honeydew, kale, kiwi, mangoes, nectarines, orange, papaya, snow peas, sweet potato, strawberries, tomatoes, and red, green, or yellow peppers.